Can we find the perfect recipe to heal childhood trauma?

 Summary

-This study looks at which parts of therapy work best to help children aged 8-17 with post-traumatic stress disorder (PTSD) after a traumatic event.
-Researchers will compare different treatment components to a placebo to see what reduces symptoms most effectively.
-About 200 children and their caregivers will attend weekly sessions and report on their progress.
-The goal is to make PTSD treatment more effective and personalized for young people.
+This study aims to find out which parts of behavioral therapy work best for children aged 8-17 with PTSD after a traumatic event.
+Researchers will compare different therapy components, like emotion regulation and exposure, to a placebo.
+200 children and their caregivers will participate in weekly sessions to see what reduces PTSD symptoms most effectively.

 Disclaimer